Fundamental Limits of Throughput and Availability: Applications to prophet inequalities & transaction fee mechanism design: Transaction fee mechanism design

-Our analysis of the shape of the tradeoff curve suggests one such method: targeting a higher average throughput of recent blocks than Ethereum's current throughput target of $1/2$.
-Our analysis of multi-unit posted-price mechanisms indicates that this would result in superior worst-case expected welfare, while retaining acceptably high availability\footnote{In practice, the likely effects on availability are less clear.
-In Ethereum, the emergency auction is triggered in around 20\% of blocks \parencite{LLNZZZ-22}, corresponding to 80\% availability.
+Our analysis of the shape of the tradeoff curve suggests a scope to reduce the block capacity (and thus, increase the throughput) without a significant decrease in availability\footnote{In practice, the likely effects on availability are less clear.
+In Ethereum, the emergency auction is triggered in around 2.3\% of blocks \parencite{CRS24, LLNZZZ-22}, corresponding to 97.7\% availability.
 This is lower than what our tradeoff curves would permit if throughput were fixed to $1/2$, and suggests that Ethereum's price adjustment to maintain its $1/2$ throughput target is not fast enough.
-When the price lags behind its ideal level, blocks may achieve a throughput either far above or below the $1/2$ target, and it is the average availability between these two cases which produces the 80\% figure.}.
-Consider that the block space in Ethereum is restricted to $30$ million units of gas, while $750,000$ is a conservative upper bound on the maximum gas requested by any single transaction.
-For the above numbers, the effective supply $\threshold$ is at least $40$. \Cref{fig:ethereum-tradeoff} plots the availability vs throughput tradeoff for $\threshold = 40$, using an optimal ReLU bound from \Cref{main_theorem}.
-Targeting a throughput of $60\%$, for instance, guarantees an availability of at least $99.66\%$ which translates to requiring the emergency auction approximately once every $300$ blocks.
-By \Cref{welfare_bound}, a throughput of $60\%$ would also guarantee approximately $60\%$ of the optimal welfare.
+When the price lags behind its ideal level, blocks may achieve a throughput either far above or below the $1/2$ target, and it is the average availability between these two cases which produces the 97.7\% figure.}.
+The target absolute throughput is 15 million gas, while 750,000 is a conservative upper bound on the maximum gas requested by any single transaction.
+Thus, the effective supply is at least $40$.
+Targeting a 50\% throughput would guarantee an availability of at least 99.9\%.
+On the other hand, for a reduced supply of 26.25 million gas (corresponding to an effective supply of 35), a target absolute throughput of 15 million gas would correspond to a 57\% throughput.
+Our bounds on availability, given this smaller effective supply and larger throughput target, would guarantee an availability of at least 99.7\%, which is only a minor decrease from the status quo.

+For the parameters mentioned in the previous paragraph, we can also examine the case where block capacity is exogenously fixed and the absolute throughput is a decision variable (like in Bitcoin). \Cref{fig:ethereum-tradeoff} plots the availability vs throughput tradeoff for $\threshold = 40$, using an optimal ReLU bound from \Cref{main_theorem}.
+It is possible to select different points along the tradeoff curve using different throughput targets.
+For minor sacrifice in availability, a significant gain in throughput can be realized.
+For instance, a throughput of $60\%$ guarantees an availability of at least $99.66\%$, which translates to requiring the emergency auction approximately once every $300$ blocks.
+A throughput of $60\%$ would also guarantee approximately $60\%$ of the optimal welfare (\Cref{welfare_bound}).
+As with Ethereum, this is a only minor decrease in availability from the status quo.